unalignedcoder/4chan-picrel/README.md

 * Beautifulsoup4 >= 4.12.2 `pip install beautifulsoup4`
 * Django >= 4.2.1 `pip install django`

-### Thread Watcher ###
+### Thread List Creator ###

 This is a work-in-progress script but basic functionality is already given.
 If you call the script like

 `python thread-watcher.py -b vg -q mhg -f queue.txt -n "Monster Hunter"`

-then it looks for all threads that include `mhg` inside the `vg` board, stores the thread url into `queue.txt` and adds `/Monster-Hunter` at the end of the url so that you can use the --use-names argument from the actual download script.
+then it looks for all threads titles that include `mhg` inside the `vg` board, stores the thread url into `queue.txt` and adds `/Monster-Hunter` at the end of the url so that you can use the --use-names argument from the actual download script.

 ### Legacy ###